hopegardenuk/hopegarden.uk/content/english/author/jake-rayson.md

   link: "https://www.natureworks.org.uk/"
 ---

-Jake is a wildlife forest garden designer, working where people intersect with edible, ornamental and wildlife gardening.
+Jake is a wildlife forest garden designer, working where the realms of edible, ornamental and wildlife gardening collude with people.
 He runs a garden design business [Nature Works](https://www.natureworks.org.uk/) in West Wales, and is involved in numerous community projects.

 His interest in forest gardens came through a desire to engage with the Ecological and Climate Emergency,after reading Martin Crawford’s [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/) in 2012.